CharleyGui/docs.fr-fr/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

     GenericPrincipal myPrincipal = new GenericPrincipal(myIdentity, myStringArray);
     ```

-3. <span data-ttu-id="7a64f-110">Utilisez le code suivant pour joindre le principal au thread actuel.</span><span class="sxs-lookup"><span data-stu-id="7a64f-110">Use the following code to attach the principal to the current thread.</span></span> <span data-ttu-id="7a64f-111">Cela est utile dans les situations où le principal doit être validé plusieurs fois, qu’il doit être validé par un autre code s’exécutant dans votre application, ou qu’il doit être validé par un objet <xref:System.Security.Permissions.PrincipalPermission>.</span><span class="sxs-lookup"><span data-stu-id="7a64f-111">This is valuable in situations where the principal must be validated several times, it must be validated by other code running in your application, or it must be validated by a <xref:System.Security.Permissions.PrincipalPermission> object.</span></span> <span data-ttu-id="7a64f-112">Vous pouvez toujours exécuter une validation basée sur les rôles sur l’objet principal sans le joindre au thread.</span><span class="sxs-lookup"><span data-stu-id="7a64f-112">You can still perform role-based validation on the principal object without attaching it to the thread.</span></span> <span data-ttu-id="7a64f-113">Pour plus d’informations, consultez [Remplacement d’un objet Principal](../../../docs/standard/security/replacing-a-principal-object.md).</span><span class="sxs-lookup"><span data-stu-id="7a64f-113">For more information, see [Replacing a Principal Object](../../../docs/standard/security/replacing-a-principal-object.md).</span></span>
+3. <span data-ttu-id="811a4-110">Utilisez le code suivant pour joindre le principal au thread actuel.</span><span class="sxs-lookup"><span data-stu-id="811a4-110">Use the following code to attach the principal to the current thread.</span></span> <span data-ttu-id="811a4-111">Cela est utile dans les situations où le principal doit être validé plusieurs fois, qu’il doit être validé par un autre code s’exécutant dans votre application ou qu’il doit être validé par un <xref:System.Security.Permissions.PrincipalPermission> objet.</span><span class="sxs-lookup"><span data-stu-id="811a4-111">This is valuable in situations where the principal must be validated several times, it must be validated by other code running in your application, or it must be validated by a <xref:System.Security.Permissions.PrincipalPermission> object.</span></span> <span data-ttu-id="811a4-112">Vous pouvez toujours exécuter une validation basée sur les rôles sur l’objet principal sans le joindre au thread.</span><span class="sxs-lookup"><span data-stu-id="811a4-112">You can still perform role-based validation on the principal object without attaching it to the thread.</span></span> <span data-ttu-id="811a4-113">Pour plus d’informations, consultez [Remplacement d’un objet Principal](replacing-a-principal-object.md).</span><span class="sxs-lookup"><span data-stu-id="811a4-113">For more information, see [Replacing a Principal Object](replacing-a-principal-object.md).</span></span>

     ```vb
     Thread.CurrentPrincipal = myPrincipal